-While individuals have the potential to significantly contribute to long-term environmental sustainability by adopting pro-environmental behaviour patterns, there a multitude of internal and external factors that can play a considerable role.
+While individuals have the potential to significantly contribute to long-term environmental sustainability by adopting pro-environmental behaviour patterns, there are a multitude of internal and external factors that can play a considerable role.
 Internal factors include personal capabilities, attitudinal factors, as well as habits and routines.
 External factors include surrounding contexts, infrastructure, political structures, socio-cultural and economic issues.
 To understand how these factors affect each other and their interdependencies, they should be considered as a system.

 Seemingly small features of social, physical and informational conditions can affect people’s behaviours considerably.
 “Choice architecture – both good and bad – is pervasive and unavoidable, and it greatly affects our decisions” (Nudge, 2008).
 Furthermore, emerging research around ‘Installation theory’ suggests that, “societies funnel their members into specific, expectable behaviours with local ‘installations’”, that “not only channel behaviour” but that are also “essential in the reproduction of society and culture” (Lahlou, 2017).
 Can cities provide the social, physical, and informational conditions (or ‘installations’) for a cultural shift towards sustainability – while principally avoiding coercion, and rather upholding freedom of choice for individuals in their patterns of behaviour?